A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Experiments

 \subsection{Software}

-We developed high-quality, shared- and distributed-memory parallel \Cpp{} code for the algorithms listed in this paper; python bindings for our code are in writing, and we hope to complete it soon.
-All of the code that was developed for this paper (which continues to be improved) is hosted at { \url{https://github.com/pkambadu/ApproxLogDet}}.
-In it's current state, our software supports: (1) ingesting dense (binary and text format) matrices and sparse (binary, text, and matrix market format) matrices, (2) generating large random symmetric positive definite matrices, (3) computing both approximate and exact spectral norms of matrices, (4) computing both approximate and exact traces of powers matrices, and (5) computing both approximate and exact log determinant of matrices.
+We developed high-quality, shared- and distributed-memory parallel \Cpp{} code for the algorithms listed in this paper.
+All of the code that was developed for this paper is hosted at \url{https://github.com/pkambadu/ApproxLogDet}.
+In it's current state, our software supports: (1) ingesting dense (binary and text format) and sparse (binary, text, and matrix market format) matrices, (2) generating large random SPD matrices, (3) computing both approximate and exact spectral norms of matrices, (4) computing both approximate and exact traces of matrices, and (5) computing both approximate and exact log determinants of matrices.
 Currently, we support both Eigen~\cite{eigenweb} and Elemental~\cite{poulson2013elemental} matrices.
-Eigen package supports both dense and sparse matrices; Elemental strongly supports dense matrices and only recently added support for sparse matrices (pre-release).
+The Eigen software package supports both dense and sparse matrices, while the Elemental software package mostly supports dense matrices and only recently added support for sparse matrices (pre-release).
 As we wanted the random SPD generation to be fast, we have used parallel random number generators from Random123~\cite{salmon2011parallel} in conjunction with Boost.Random.